TIPS & GUIDES

 How to Clean a Range Hood FilterBy Hauslane ∙ 15 mins read

 If you’re like most people, you don’t give a second thought to your range hood, even though it’s one of the most important safety features of your home.
+When using a range hood, it is important to know how to clean a range hood filter.
 There are three types of range hood filters:

 ✦ Fabric filters – Usually made from a dense material like wool, fabric filters are uncommon in home use.
 Fabric range hood filters cannot be cleaned and require regular replacement.